Indigenous People of Biafra

-IPOB has criticized the Nigerian federal government for poor investment, political alienation, inequitable resource distribution, ethnic marginalization, and heavy military presence, extrajudicial killings in the South-Eastern, South-Central and parts of North-Central regions of the country.
-The organization rose to prominence in the mid-2010s and is now the largest Biafran independence organization by membership.
+IPOB has criticized the Nigerian federal government for causing numerous issues in the South-Eastern, South-Central and parts of North-Central Nigeria, including poor investment, political alienation, inequitable resource distribution, ethnic marginalization, heavy military presence, and extrajudicial killings.
+IPOB rose to prominence in the mid-2010s and is now the largest Biafran independence organization by membership.
 In recent years, it has gained significant media attention for becoming a frequent target of political crackdowns by the Nigerian government.
-It also has numerous sites and communication channels serving as the only trusted social apparatus educating and inculcating first hand information and news to its members.
+It has numerous sites and communication channels.

 Background

-Biafra had previously existed as an Independent multi-ethnic Republic consisting of the Igbo, Ijaw, Efik and Ibibio peoples to name a few and was declared by Lieutenant Colonel Odumegwu Ojukwu for three years, 1967 through 1970.
-The federal government fought hard to preserve the Federal Republic of Nigeria, and did not like the idea of an independent state of Biafra.
-The result of tensions between Biafra and the federal government resulted in the Nigerian civil war that went on for three years.
-There were an estimated one to 3.5 million deaths that were heavily civilian casualties caused by starvation and death on the side of Biafra.
-In 1970, the Biafran forces surrendered through the armistice brokered by the defunct OAU.
+Biafra was a partially recognized, multi-ethnic republic primarily consisting of the Igbo.
+It was established by Lieutenant Colonel Odumegwu Ojukwu in 1967, and dissolved in 1970.
+Biafra fought the Nigerian government in the Nigerian Civil War over its right to independence.
+There were an estimated one to 3.5 million deaths, with many Biafran civilian casualties caused by starvation.
+Biafran forces surrendered in 1970 through the armistice brokered by the defunct Organisation of African Unity.

+The Movement for the Actualization of the Sovereign State of Biafra (MASSOB) was formed in 1999 by its national leader Ralph Uwazuruike, and began gaining attention in the early 2000s.
+However, the organization was severely weakened due to alleged state repression and disagreement within the group about leadership.
+MASSOB accused Uwazuruike of associating himself with "mainstream Nigerian politics" instead of furthering the cause of Biafra.
+These conflicts contributed to the formation of another faction named the Biafra Zionist Movement (BZM), which became increasingly popular.
+BZM leader Benjamin Igwe Onwuka and many members of the group were arrested for treason by the Nigerian government at a rally that took place on 5 November 2012 in the region of Enugu.
+BZM's activities were scaled down because of arrests and trials of many lead members of the organization.
+Both of these pro-Biafran groups set up the rise of IPOB which continues championing the same causes.

 Leadership

-The leader of the Indigenous People of Biafra is Nnamdi Kanu who is a dual British and Nigerian citizen.
-He created IPOB after he initially gained fame from his broadcasts on Radio Biafra, which was established in 2009.
+The leader of the Indigenous People of Biafra is Nnamdi Kanu, a dual British and Nigerian citizen.
+He created the IPOB after he initially gained fame from his broadcasts on Radio Biafra, established in 2009.
 This was a radio station from London that broadcast messages that called for "freedom of Biafrans" and criticised corruption in the government of Nigeria.
 Radio Biafra catalyzed Kanu's rise to the public scene, as he was previously an unknown figure.
-Kanu was arrested by the Nigerian security forces on 19 October 2015, on charges of "sedition, ethnic incitement and treasonable felony."
+Kanu was arrested by Nigerian security forces on 19 October 2015, on charges of "sedition, ethnic incitement and treasonable felony."
+Kanu escaped Nigeria in 2017 while on bail, but was rearrested in June 2021 and brought back to Nigeria.